Matsumotos/Semmed-Neo4j-Database/README.md

 phrase_label.csv and sub_to_obj.csv contain the headers labeling the nodes and relationships, respectively.

+The database is located in /home/sachi/neo4j-community-2.2.3/data/graph.db.
+Other relevent files are located in /home/sachi/ngd and /home/sachi/p_a.

 ###Structure of the Database

 Subjects and objects are nodes (vertices) with the label "PHRASE."
 Nodes have three properties: phrase, type, and cui.
 The phrase is the subject or object.
 The type is a comma-separated array of the semantic type abbreviations that apply to the phrase.
 The cui is the identification number from UMLS or EntrezGene for the subject or object.